 What's more, in a practice dating to the Great Depression, the U.S. Department of Agriculture monitors the complexities of the dairy market and sets a base price that processors must pay farmers for fluid milk.
 The increase this year has caused producers and farmers to criticize the agency for boosting the price so severely at once -- at least 50 cents a gallon -- in May.

 Those factors help make for an industry subject to punishing cycles of boom and bust.

-"The bottom is going to fall out of this like it never happened," said James Vona, owner of Dairy Maid Dairy, a Frederick-based milk processor that supplies milk to stores and schools in Northern Virginia, Maryland and District.
+"The bottom is going to fall out of this like it never happened," said James Vona, owner of Dairy Maid Dairy, a Frederick-based milk processor that supplies stores and schools in Northern Virginia, Maryland and District.
 "It's my feeling we're going to see wild swings in the market."